Tandysony/ES6-with-Real-World-Applications/DOM-manipulation/41-dom_manipulation.md

 Whenever we need to perform DOM manipulation, **jQuery** will be the easy solution.
 However, the _vanilla (pure) JavaScript DOM API_ is actually quite capable in its own right.
 Please please keep in mind, some of the API, i.e., `.querySelector("#id")`, only works for **IE 11 +**.

+Some of the most common DOM manipulation tasks with plain JavaScript are:

+- querying and modifying the DOM,
+- modifying classes and attributes,
+- listening to events, and
+- animation.

 ## Accessing DOM Elements

 ```js